tollbit/mcp-server-template/README.md

 3. **Set Up Licensing**: Configure data licensing for AI agent consumption
 4. **Enable Analytics**: Monitor AI agent usage patterns and weather data access
 5. **Deploy to Marketplace**: Make your weather data available to AI agents

-## Development

-### Scripts

-- `npm run build` - Build the TypeScript project
-- `npm start` - Start the MCP server
-- `npm run dev` - Build and start in development mode
-- `npm run test` - Run the MCP inspector for testing
-- `npm run watch` - Watch mode for development
-- `npm run clean` - Clean build artifacts

-### Adding New Weather Tools

-To add new weather tools, modify the `src/index.ts` file:

-1. Add tool definition to the `ListToolsRequestSchema` handler
-2. Add tool implementation to the `CallToolRequestSchema` handler
-3. Use the Open-Meteo API endpoints as needed

-## License

-MIT License - see [LICENSE](LICENSE) file for details.

 ## Contributing